June 21, 2019 Update

 Further probing showed that the plastic had become brittle enough for the water hammer effect to break these retainers.
 Little doubt that this was a result of sun exposure on unstabilized plastic.

-Note that the water pressure on my well system is 50 lbs. max static.
+Note that the water pressure on my water well system is 50 lbs. max static.

 Regardless, the result is a leak that cannot be stopped.
 The only solution was to shut the water off and replace the filter.

-At $100 per filter, I would not recommend this product due to the short lifespan.
+At $100 per filter, I would not recommend this product due to its short lifespan.

 Trying it out: The Lakos Twist II Clean Sediment Filter